Clark-zhang/llm-chat-history-plugin/README.md

 - **Real-time Monitoring** - New conversations saved every 30 seconds
 - **Workspace Aware** - Only saves conversations relevant to your current project
 - **Multi-Source Support** - Captures from Cursor, Cline, Kilo, Blackbox AI simultaneously

+### ☁️ Cloud Sync & Access Anywhere
+- **Auto Cloud Sync** - Conversations automatically synced to the cloud
+- **Multi-Device Access** - Access your history from any device via web dashboard
+- **Workspace Tracking** - Cloud keeps track of which project each conversation belongs to
+- **Secure & Private** - Your data is encrypted and only accessible by you

 ## 🔥 Quick Preview